DanGraham23/ShopFriendsTs/README.md

 - Sort by item categories when browsing items
 - Pagination

-In progress features and fixes:
+Future plans:
-- Add handling for loading states
+- Add handling and displays for loading states
+- Utilize Stripe API
+- Redesign item cards and profile pages to look more modern
-- Add Authorization + JWTs
+- Add additional tags and search functionalities
+- Have checkout feature that removes items from DB and saves transactions

 Database tables:
 ![ShopFriendsTs (1)](https://user-images.githubusercontent.com/59900510/230456682-391916a0-e249-46ba-8ee2-c16498addb8c.jpeg)